jetbrains-academy/kotlin-onboarding-introduction/TheFirstDateWithProgramming/ReadUserInput/task.md

 i.e. first ask the first question (_print_ it to console), then record the answer in the _firstUserAnswer_ variable.
-Then do the same with the second question and the _secondUserAnswer_ variable, and the last question and the last _thirdUserAnswer_ variable.
+Then do the same with the second question and the _secondUserAnswer_ variable, and finally with the third question and the _thirdUserAnswer_ variable.

 If you have any difficulties, **hints will help you solve this task**.